yesdevnull/Making-Your-Site-Faster/Making Your Site Faster.md

 ---

 ## 4. DOM Manipulation
-- The DOM is slow!
+- Writing to the DOM is slow!
 - Ideally search using ID or tag selectors[^10] [^11]
 - Use `<canvas>` xor React for crazy-fast performance[^12]
 - Combine alterations to a node into one task (if possible)[^13]